Celo-HT/CeloHT-DAO-Layer/CONTRIBUTING.md

-# Contributing to CeloHT DAO Layer (Anti-Fay 100%)
+# Contributing to CeloHT DAO Layer

 This guide ensures all contributions follow CeloHT DAO governance and maintain code quality.